microsoft/vscode-docs/docs/editor/tasks.md

 ### Syntax for the Tasks Property

-The tasks property is defined as an array of object literals where each literal has the following properties:
+The `tasks` property is defined as an array of object literals where each literal has the following properties:

-- **taskName** this is the task's name in the Gulp or Jake file.
+- **taskName** - The task's name in the Gulp or Jake file.
-- **args** a string array of additional arguments to be passed to the task.
+- **args** - A string array of additional arguments to be passed to the task.
-- **isBuildCommand** if this property is set to true, `kb(workbench.action.tasks.build)` will trigger this task.
+- **isBuildCommand** - If this property is set to true, `kb(workbench.action.tasks.build)` will trigger this task.
-- **problemMatcher** a string or array of strings based on the pre-defined problem matchers.
+- **problemMatcher** A string or array of strings based on the pre-defined problem matchers.

 ## Output Window Behavior

 Sometimes you will want to control how the output window behaves when running tasks.
 For instance, you may always want to show output for the debug command.
 The property **showOutput** controls this and the valid values are:

-- **silent**: the output window is brought to front only if no problem matchers fire for the task.
+- **silent** - The output window is brought to front only if no problem matchers fire for the task.
 This is the default.
-- **always**: the output window is always brought to front.
+- **always** - The output window is always brought to front.
-- **never**: The user must explicitly bring the output window to the front using the View menu or the short cut `kb(workbench.action.output.toggleOutput)`.
+- **never** - The user must explicitly bring the output window to the front using the **View** > **Toggle Output** command (`kb(workbench.action.output.toggleOutput)`).

 ## Operating System Specific Properties

-The task system supports defining values (for example the command to be executed) specific to an operating system.
+The task system supports defining values (for example, the command to be executed) specific to an operating system.
 To do so, simply put an operating system specific literal into the `tasks.json` file and specify the corresponding properties inside that literal.

 Below is an example that uses the Node.js executable as a command and is treated differently on Windows and Linux: